ssaring/sportstracker/sportstracker/docs/README.txt

 the calendar view.
 If there is an exercise entry under the mouse cursor then the HRM file will be assigned to this exercise.
 Otherwise a new exercise will be created and the data will be imported from the HRM file.
-Drag & drop has been successfully tested on Linux (Gnome 2.24 and KDE 4.1) and Windows (XP).
+Drag & drop has been successfully tested on Linux (Gnome 2.24 and KDE 4.1), Windows (XP and 7) and Mac OS X (10.9).

 For the creation of statistics the user needs to specify at least the calculation filter for the time range, e.g. the current month.
 It's also